What are the best places to visit and things to do in Tijuana?

-A cool new spot I discovered on my last day trip to Tijuana is the Telefonica Gastro Park.
+A cool spot I discovered on my last day trip to Tijuana is the Telefonica Gastro Park.
 Located on Avenida Melchor Ocampo it’s only a short walk from the far end of Avenida Revolucion.
 This trendy food truck park offers a wide variety of things: from cool twists on Mexican food (I never knew vegan tacos could be so delicious!) to high-quality burgers, good coffee or just a simple beer.

 2. Playas de Tijuana

 Playas de Tijuana (map) (meaning “beaches of Tijuana”) is the westernmost borough of the municipality of Tijuana, Baja California.

 Here you can see the Mexican-American border (a wall) run into the Pacific Ocean.
-Along the boardwalk you will see diverse murals, shops from local artisans and a wide variety of Mexican snacks to try.
+Along the boardwalk you’ll see diverse murals, shops from local artisans and a wide variety of Mexican snacks to try.